hugo6/hammr/documentation/en/source/pages/templates-spec/builders/builders-outscale.rst

 Example
 -------

-The following example shows a YAML Outscale builder with all the information to build and publish a machine image to Outscale.
+The following examples shows an Outscale builder with all the information to build and publish a machine image to Outscale.

-.. note:: JSON can also be used.
+If you are using YAML:

 .. code-block:: yaml